bylexus/adventofcode2020/README.md

 * `fn readfile(file, sep)`: reads a file, returns a list with its lines, or a split version of a line.

+### Day 01 - Report Repair

+As always, that one was easy - double loop through some list and find some that match a criteria - nice for setting all things up and to get warm.

+Just used a O(n^2) / O(n^3) loop structure, which didn't need optimization, as the list was short enough:

+Solution 1 took 2.5ms, Solution 2 took 87ms with python 3 on my MacBook Pro 2014.